Bhakar9390/M3_Wiper-Control-System/5_Report/readme.md

  4. Resistors
  5. Power Supply

+ # Description

+   1. STM32F407VG

+ * The STM32F405xx and STM32F407xx family is based on the high-performance Arm® Cortex®-M4 32-bit RISC core operating at a frequency of up to 168 MHz.
+The Cortex-M4 core features a Floating point unit (FPU) single precision which supports all Arm single-precision data-processing instructions and data types.
+It also implements a full set of DSP instructions and a memory protection unit (MPU) which enhances application security.
+The STM32F405xx and STM32F407xx family incorporates high-speed embedded

+   2. LED

+  * A light-emitting diode (LED) is a semiconductor light source that emits light when current flows through it.
+Electrons in the semiconductor recombine with electron holes, releasing energy in the form of photons

+   3. Push Button

+  * Push buttons can be explained as simple power controlling switches of a machine or appliance.
+These are generally metal or thermoplastic switches that are    intended to grant easy access to the user.

+   4. Resistors

+  * A resistor controls the flow of the electrical current within a circuit.
+Resistors are made from materials like copper or carbon, which make it difficult for the electrical charges to flow through a circuit.

+   5. Power Supply

+  * A power supply is an electronic circuit that converts the voltage of an alternating current (AC) into a direct current (DC) voltage.
+It is basically consisting of the following elements: transformer, rectifier, filter and regulator circuits.

 # ADVANTAGES:
 * Rain sensors store water during rain events, allowing it to be available throughout the summer and winter.
 * It is quite simple to use.